 Film scorer and country singer songwriter David Ramirez has arrived in the UK for a tour promoting his new album ‘We’re Not Going Anywhere’.
 Ramirez is a well established musician who has released six albums since 2003.
 We find him in the small but legendary Louisiana, one of a few of Bristol’s older music venues that seems to be still holding on.

-Ramirez is supported solely by Scottish singer songwriter Kerri Watt, she warmed the crowd with her calm presence and beautiful lyrics.
+Ramirez is supported solely by Scottish singer songwriter Kerri Watt, and she warmed the crowd with her calm presence and beautiful lyrics.
 She had an impressive vocal range, low husky tones mixed with higher notes.
-Whether it was slow acoustic or more upbeat piano riffs, she was hypnotizing to watch.
+Whether it was slow acoustic or more upbeat piano riffs, she was hypnotising to watch.

 Armed only with an acoustic guitar and a harmonica (not forgetting a tumbler of whiskey, no ice) Rameriz took to the stage alone.
-Opening with ‘Find the Light’ his generally sombre tone is set.
-He hit those long notes so beautifully, his emotion pouring out of him and touching every person in that audience.
-As he stood up on his tiptoes during the chorus, his body seemingly contorting to get the notes out, it seems like his whole body is singing with him, mind and soul.
+Opening with ‘Find the Light’ his generally sombre tone was set.
+He hit those long notes so beautifully, his emotion poured out of him and touched every person in that audience.
+As he stood up on his tiptoes during the chorus, his body seemingly contorted to get the notes out, it seemed like his whole body sand with him, mind and soul.
 He had this almost Elvis-like bipedalism, with lovely pointed boots and all.

-He has an epic vocal range; he really has an amazing voice and talent.
-He’s able to hit high notes and then go almost as deep as Leonard Cohen, almost.
-Although it is clear where he takes a lot of inspiration from, he is a far better singer, much more powerful than a lot of those he may have drawn from.
+He has an epic vocal range: he really has an amazing voice and talent.
+He’s able to hit high notes and then go almost as deep as Leonard Cohen.
+Although it is clear where he takes a lot of inspiration from, he is a far better singer, and much more powerful than a lot of those he may have drawn from.
 It all felt very original.

 David Ramirez played The Louisiana in Bristol, on the 15th January 2018